Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Summary and conclusions

-Based on this selection, as shown in Figure~\ref{fig:mainsequence}, for \mthree\ the quiescent fraction ($\SI{19}{percent}$ at $\lmass>11)$ is anyway largely consistent with most observations \citep[except][see Section~\ref{sec:passivefractions}]{Davidzon_2017_SMF_COSMOS2015} for all considered apertures, while quiescent fractions at $\lmass>11$ in TNG simulations are larger than observed by a factor of $\approx 2$.
-If quiescent galaxies are identified by UVJ colors instead, quiescent fractions at $\lmass>11$ in \mthree\ increase to $\SI{30}{percent}$ while quiescent fractions in TNG simulations differ by $<5$ percentage points from the ones estimated with the \cite{Franx_2008} \ac{ssfr} criterion for defining quiescence.
+Based on this selection, as shown in Figure~\ref{fig:mainsequence}, for \mthree\ and GAEA the quiescent fractions ($\SI{19}{percent}$ and $\SI{27}{percent, respectively,}$ at $\lmass>11)$ are anyway largely consistent with most observations \citep[except][see Section~\ref{sec:passivefractions}]{Davidzon_2017_SMF_COSMOS2015}.
+In TNG simulations, quiescent fractions are typically larger than observed: while still close to observed values in TNG100 (albeit with poor statistics), they can reach twice as high as observed in TNG300.
+If quiescent galaxies are identified by UVJ colors instead, quiescent fractions at $\lmass>11$ in \mthree\ increase to $\SI{30}{percent}$ while quiescent fractions in TNG simulations differ by $<5$ percentage points from the ones estimated with the \ac{ssfr} criterion.